jtblackk/CPSC-2150/Assignments/README.md

 The projects are all in Java and used the Model View Controller design pattern, Design By Contract, and Java best practices.

-HW1 = Writng requirements analysis, UML diagrams, and project skeleton for 8x8/5-win Tic-Tac-Toe in Java
+HW1 = Writing requirements analysis, UML diagrams, and project skeleton for 8x8/5-win Tic-Tac-Toe in Java

 HW2 = Writing neater documentation, implementing classes for 8x8/5-win Tic-Tac-Toe